Monitor alerts in Defender for Cloud Apps

 It's a good idea to review all of your alerts.
 Understanding why an alert is occurring allows you to use them as tools for modifying your policies.

-To view alerts: In the Microsoft Cloud App Security portal, click on Alerts.
+To view alerts: In the Microsoft Defender for Cloud Apps portal, select Alerts.

 Dismiss an alert after you look at it and determine it's not interesting.

 - Enter a comment to explain why you dismissed the alert

 - Send us feedback about this alert to be reviewed by our security research team for improving the alerts.

 Resolve the alert if you investigate it and mitigate the risk.

 - The alert will no longer show up in the alerts table.

 - Mark as unread if you started investigating an issue but you want to make sure you remember to continue.

 - Adjust the policy that matched the alert to improve future alert matches.